 Wisconsin

-The Wisconsin Administrative Code does not specify a CNA staffing ratio requirement, although it does stipulate that there must be sufficient nursing service personnel to care for the specific needs of each patient.
+The Wisconsin Administrative Code does not specify a CNA staffing ratio requirement, although it specifies that there must be sufficient nursing service personnel to care for the needs of each patient.

 Source: Wisconsin Administrative Code § DHS 132.62 - Nursing Services.